 What Happens During an Otoplasty?

 Patients are often curious about how Dr. Myers performs an otoplasty.
 First of all, we perform this procedure in an outpatient facility.
 That means you’ll go home immediately after the procedure and will need someone to drive you home.

 In most cases, Dr. Myers will make an incision behind the ear.
 Then he’ll sculpt or remove as much cartilage and skin as is needed.
 From there, he may use permanent sutures to hold the cartilage and ear in place closer to the head.

 What is the Recovery Process Like for an Otoplasty?

 Patients will get a detailed list of things to do and to avoid as they recover.
 The recovery time is fast compared to other types of plastic surgery.
 You will be required to wear a lightly supportive tennis or skiing headband or ear wrap for 6-8 weeks after the surgery.
 During this time Dr. Myers recommends that you sleep on your back and not on your side and that you avoid hitting or rubbing your ear after surgery as this may alter the results.
 Dr. Myers will instruct you when gentle hand washing of the ear is permitted.

 For children, they can go back to school in a week as long as they’re careful during playtime.
 Adults can head back to work within 5 days.
 However, you should avoid any kind of activity where your ear may get bent for a month.

 You will start to see the results over the first two weeks following surgery.
 The final result of your otoplasty may not be evident until six to 12 months.

 If you’re tired of your child getting harassed at school because of their ears or if you’re ready to love how you look in the mirror, call Dr. Myers at (936) 539-8115.
-Our Conroe & The Woodlands patients get life-changing results because of his skill, gentleness, and precision.
+Patients get life-changing results because of his skill, gentleness, and precision.
 Call today to learn more.